PLDT Inc. research snapshot

 PHI AI Stock Analysis

-PHI AI stock analysis reads PLDT Inc. as the dominant integrated telecom in the Philippines with strong market positions in mobile (Smart), broadband (PLDT Home), and enterprise data services.
-At the July 12, 2026 data cutoff, PHI closed near $18.09, and market cap math using approximately 216 million ADR-equivalent shares implied roughly $3.91 billion.
-The AI view acknowledges PLDTs entrenched network infrastructure, duopoly position alongside Globe, growing Philippine data demand, and high dividend yield near 6.2%, but also notes elevated debt at 281% debt-to-equity, heavy capital spending requirements, PHP currency depreciation risk, and limited topline growth.
+PHI AI stock analysis reads PLDT Inc. as the dominant integrated telecom in the Philippines with strong positions in mobile (Smart), fiber broadband (PLDT Home), and enterprise data and ICT services.
+At the August 4, 2026 data cutoff, PHI closed near $19.72 on July 30, and market cap math using approximately 216 million ADR-equivalent shares implied about $4.26 billion.
+The AI view recognizes PLDTs entrenched network, the Globe duopoly, growing Philippine data demand, a dividend yield near 7.7%, and an investment-grade balance sheet, but also flags net debt near 2.5x EBITDA, a capex cycle still above 50 billion pesos for 2026, peso depreciation risk, and modest topline growth.
 This page uses scenarios, not a certain price prediction, and is for informational use only.

 Current price